deathtothecorporation/plunder-docs/overview/overview.md

 # Plunder Overview

-We're going to explain a couple of special Plunder terms and then take a relatively deep tour into the big pieces of how the whole system works, down to the "bytecode" level.
+We're going to explain a couple of special Plunder terms and then take a relatively deep tour into the big pieces that make the whole system works, down to the "bytecode" level.

 ## Ships